Skip to content

 Solutions offered “as-a-service” are hardly new.
 Software-as-a-Service (SaaS), Platform-as-a-Service (PaaS), and Infrastructure-as-a-Service (IaaS) are all commonplace technologies we take for granted.
 But new “aaS” categories continue to emerge – some of which are already widely adopted in the enterprise world.

-Enterprise Integration Platform-as-a-Service (or eiPaaS) offers companies new opportunities to transform the way they manage IT resources.
+Integration Platform-as-a-Service (or iPaaS) for enterprises offers companies new opportunities to transform the way they manage IT resources.
 Building on some concepts at the core of SaaS and PaaS, it offers new strategies for connecting siloed or legacy IT assets (and the business units that depend on them).

-What are the Benefits of iPaaS for Enterprise (eiPaaS)?
+What are the Benefits of iPaaS for Enterprise?

-The short explanation: eiPaaS is a technological solution that uses cloud-based resources to bring disparate IT resources and systems together and utilize all the benefits of integration in one place.
+The short explanation: iPaaS is a technological solution that uses cloud-based resources to bring disparate IT resources and systems together and utilize all the benefits of integration in one place.

-What does that mean? eiPaaS is a way to integrate data and systems that lack a native means for efficiently connecting with each other to build unified workflows.
-It lets organizations define how independent systems should communicate, share data, and operate in tandem. eiPaaS can also provide tools to help secure and monitor the integrated environments they empower businesses to build.
+What does that mean? iPaaS is a way to integrate data and systems that lack a native means for efficiently connecting with each other to build unified workflows.
+It lets organizations define how independent systems should communicate, share data, and operate in tandem. iPaaS can also provide tools to help secure and monitor the integrated environments they empower businesses to build.

 Enterprise iPaaS vs. SaaS vs. PaaS?

-An eiPaaS is a category of technology, not a specific product, and there are multiple ways to implement an eiPaaS.
-Nonetheless, every eiPaaS should offer a core set of features:
+An iPaaS is a category of technology, not a specific product, and there are multiple ways to implement an iPaaS.
+Nonetheless, every iPaaS should offer a core set of features:

-The features discussed in the previous section may help clarify what constitutes an eiPaaS, but connecting those features to real-world business goals is the best way to demonstrate how an eiPaaS offers value to an organization.
+The features discussed in the previous section may help clarify what constitutes an iPaaS, but connecting those features to real-world business goals is the best way to demonstrate how an iPaaS offers value to an organization.

 1. Enabling Composable Applications